kiva/guardian-bio-auth/bioanalyzer_service/README.md

 ### Installing

 Should always be built with a docker container given dependency on NFIQ2 which is an absolute pain to set up.
-Note that we use a kiva-hosted fork of the main https://github.com/usnistgov/NFIQ2 repo so that our builds are deterministic.
-If there's ever any useful updates in that repo we should sync them to ours.
+Note that this project uses a kiva-hosted fork of the main [NFIQ](https://github.com/usnistgov/NFIQ2) repo so that builds are deterministic.

 ```
 ./gradlew clean